 Equity and representation of vulnerable populations

-To establish the Subcommittees, the Council’s Steering Committee will:

-Ask Council members to self-select in which Subcommittee they wish to participate, and work with Council members to address gaps and achieve balance.

-Solicit ideas from Council members about names of non-Council members to add to the Subcommittees.

-Create and disseminate a public participation survey whereby members of the general public can indicate their interest in being considered for a Subcommittee.

-Generate a slate based on this input and public survey feedback, including rounding out any key missing technical expertise or stakeholder interests

-Present the slate to the Council for final additions, if needed, and approval
+Subcommittee terms and appointments will work as follows:

+Subcommittee members will serve three-year terms, starting in January 2024.

+Councilors will signal their preference for Subcommittee appointments to the Steering Committee, which will confirm their assignment.
+Councilors are required to participate on at least one Subcommittee that is aligned with the seat they are selected to represent on Council.

+In certain circumstances, Councilors may serve on more than one Subcommittee.

+Members who are not Councilors or their designees will be selected through a public nomination process overseen by the Steering Committee.

+At the end of their term, Subcommittee members who are not Councilors or designees will be asked to step down.
+If they so choose, they can reapply through the public nomination process.

+The Steering Committee will confirm Subcommittee membership and seek to achieve a balance of technical expertise and stakeholder interests.

+During the three-year cycle, additional selections will likely need to be made as Subcommittee members transition off for reasons other than term limits.
+Nominations during this time will be managed through Co-Chairs with nominations forwarded by the Co-Chairs to the Steering Committee for confirmation.

 All Subcommittee meetings will be noticed and managed through all applicable open meeting laws.

+Other Bodies Needed to Conduct the Work of the Council

+In certain, limited instances, groups outside of the public bodies of the Council will be needed to advance the implementation of specific work products and to serve as drafting groups.
+In the past, these groups have included Task Groups (e.g., Municipal Vulnerability Index, Transportation, Public Engagement, etc.) and Councilor drafting groups (e.g., biomass and cross-cutting pathways).
+These groups should be used sparingly as they are less transparent and create administrative burden to manage.
+That said, they can also offer efficiency to work through deliberations.
+These groups will be contemplated and recommended in processes developed by the Steering Committee for the Council to approve.

 Decision-making by the Council

 The Council will strive to make decisions by consensus, including matters of process and substance.

-The Council will strive to reach as broad a consensus as possible on its Vermont Climate Action Plan in order to promote state-wide buy-in into the strategies it is proposing and to motivate a range of actors to be active participants in the implementation of the strategies.
-Consensus is defined by broad agreement among Council Members: all or nearly all Council members can live with the proposed decision.
+The Council will strive to reach consensus in its decision-making.
+Consensus is defined by broad agreement among Council Members, meaning all or nearly all Council members can live with the proposed decision.
 Consensus is also defined by the process as well as the outcome of group deliberation.
 Thus, the Council will seek to articulate and explore members’ interests and concerns, creatively develop ideas and options, seek to meet the needs and concerns of members to the greatest extent possible, and problem-solve in the face of disagreement.
 Consensus on the final slate of recommendations does not suggest all members will be equally satisfied with the outcomes nor prefer each and every recommendation.
-Rather, a consensus indicates that the slate of recommendations in total advances the public interest and well-being of the citizens of Vermont to the greatest extent it can.
+Rather, a consensus indicates that the slate of recommendations in total advances the public interest and addresses the requirements of the GWSA.

-Broad consensus has several benefits: 1) politically more powerful; 2) brings in cross-sectoral support essential for such a complex problem; 3) ensures more rapid implementation, reducing or avoiding litigation, and moving forward more quickly.

-The Council will be supported in reaching consensus by: 1) extensive vetting and work at the Subcommittee level; 2) an iterative process of development of ideas, honing, and prioritizing; 3) facilitated dialogue that avoids the many pitfalls of classic Roberts Rules of Orders created to achieve majority vote, not broad acceptance; and, 4) Steering Committee guidance, support, and informal “mediation” to bridge differences between meetings as needed (within Open Meeting Laws).
-Consensus will be tested at various steps in the process through discussion, straw polls, informal, non-decisional surveying on issues and ideas between meetings, and carefully facilitated discussion toward the end of formal votes.
+The Council will be supported in reaching consensus by: 1) work at the Subcommittee level; 2) an iterative process of development of ideas, honing, and prioritizing; 3) facilitated dialogue; and, 4) Steering Committee guidance, support, and informal “mediation” to bridge differences between meetings as needed, always in the context of Open Meeting Laws.
+Consensus will be tested at various steps in the process through discussion, straw polls, informal, non-decisional surveying on issues and ideas between meetings, and carefully facilitated discussion ahead of formal votes.